 The interviews with upper management were for the most part conversational and very pleasant.
 The exception was the interviews with mid-level management from Novell, which were unpleasant and intense gotcha interviews.
 The Novell people appeared to be disgruntled and were taking it out on the candidates.
 The day ended with, "We will get back to you".
 I followed-up with the corporate recruiter the next day and to my surprise they specifically asked if the interviews were gotcha, like they already knew what was going to happen.
 I dodged the question.
 They indicated that they would get feedback and get back to me soon.

 A couple of weeks went by with no word.
 I reached out to the recruiter and was told that they had decided to not fill the position at this time.
 The explanation was not believable and I felt that they were simply dodging an explanation that was subjective and they could not verbalize.

 Advice to management: The Novell people are disgruntled and they are damaging the hiring process as well as the working environment.
 Get them under control or get rid of them.

-I applied through other source and the process took a day – interviewed at NetIQ in January 2008.
+I applied through other source.
+The process took a day – interviewed at NetIQ (Houston, TX) in January 2008.

 - Do you know anything about XSL?
 1 Answer

-I applied online and the process took 2 weeks – interviewed at NetIQ in February 2010.
+I applied online.
+The process took 2 weeks – interviewed at NetIQ (Toronto, ON (Canada)) in February 2010.